dsogari/cp/polygon/problemset.md

 - a student can choose any **occurrence** of a letter which is not $\text{\lq z\rq}$ and replace it with the subsequent letter of the alphabet.

+And, after each operation:

-After each operation, while two or more **adjacent** characters are equal, they are deleted from the string.
-The first student to make their string empty wins.
+- while two or more **adjacent** characters are equal, they are deleted from the string.

+Finally, whoever makes their string empty with the fewest operations wins.

-In anticipation of the game, she wants to know the fewest number of operations required to make the string empty.
+In anticipation of the game, she wants to know the least such number of operations.

 ### Input